sh4nx0r/sh4nx0r.github.io/_posts/2017-04-21-mega-guide-information-security-interview-questions.md

 IPTables is a Firewall Utility for Linux Operating System.
 You can set rules in it for the accepting, rejecting or dropping incoming, outgoing or forwarding connections.
 The following below rule sets the website google.com to be blocked. `iptables -A OUTPUT -p tcp -m string --string "google.com" --algo kmp -j DROP`.
 To be straightforward, this is not an effective way to block a website, there are better ways to do it by using certains HTTP Proxies.
 Any user can bypass this rule by simple typing "google.co.in" or "google.co.uk" to access the website.

 ### 94. What's a Transparent Proxy?
 Transparent Proxy is a type of caching proxy that is configured to sit on the gateway and intercepts the WWW requests from the client and fetches the data for the first time and the consecutive requests are cached.
-A Transparent Proxy can be clearly understood with these two example.
+A Transparent Proxy can be clearly understood with these two examples.
 - You come to some restaurant and you want to access their WiFi Hotspot, Once you get the credentials and you connect to their WWW Gateway, You will be authorized to use the internet.
 Here all the data what you request and send will be routed through this proxy.
 - A Content Delivery Network or a CDN can also act as a Transparent Proxy.